thinkthoughts/rydberg-parameter-lab/README.md

 ### Key Insight

-> Universality is not driven by a constant rate,
+> Universality is not governed by a constant rate,
 > but by a structured, scale-dependent evolution of noise.

 This explains: